 Strengthening Your Cybersecurity Posture

 The existence of both false positives and false negatives begs the question: Does your cybersecurity strategy include proactive measures?
 Most security programs rely on preventative and reactive components —- establishing strong defenses against the attacks those tools know exist.
-On the other hand, proactive security measures include implementing incident response policies and procedures, and proactively hunting for hidden/unknown attacks.
+On the other hand, proactive security measures include implementing incident response policies and procedures and proactively hunting for hidden/unknown attacks.

-Here are few simple rules to help govern your approach to cybersecurity with a preventative, reactive, and proactive mindset:
+Here are a few simple rules to help govern your approach to cybersecurity with a preventative, reactive, and proactive mindset: